aitap/ompdetect/README.md

 characters, so we'll use `printf` instead.

-On macOS (whose `uname` calls it "Darwin"), we call the compile-test script with different arguments, until one succeeds, or until we reach the last case, which leaves the OpenMP variables empty.
+On macOS (whose `uname` calls it "Darwin"), we call the compile-test function with different arguments, until one succeeds, or until we reach the last case, which leaves the OpenMP variables empty.
 On other operating systems, we rely on R-provided flags unconditionally.

+The compile-test function runs R in order to `dyn.load()` the resulting shared library and run code from it.
+It tests the OpenMP support as completely as it can:

+1. Call `R CMD SHLIB` to compile and link a shared library from the test C file.
+2. Load the resulting shared library and run an OpenMP loop from it.

+This aims to trigger all of compilation-time, linking-time, loading-time, and runtime problems before they prevent the real package from being installed.

 The last step is the [autotools]-style text replacement that takes the `src/Makevars.in` file and creates the `src/Makevars` from it for